stffart/mopidy-musicbox-darkclient/README.rst

 *************************
-Mopidy-MusicBox-Webclient
+Mopidy-MusicBox-Darkclient
 *************************

 Mopidy MusicBox Webclient (MMW) is a frontend extension and JavaScript-based web client especially written for Mopidy

-This is modified version to work with YandexMusic backend (https://github.com/stffart/mopidy-yandexmusic)
+Darkclient is dark theme for MMW.
+Can be used as standalone Mopidy plugin without upstream MMW.

 Features
 ========

 - Responsive design that works equally well on desktop and mobile browsers.
-- Browse content provided by Yandex Music backend extension.
+- Browse content backend extension.
 - Add one or more tracks or entire albums to the queue.
 - Search for tracks, albums, or artists.
 - Shows detailed track and album information in playlists and queue with album covers.
-- Like tracks on YandexMusic
+- Artwork and Like extensions
 - Support for all of the Mopidy playback controls (consume mode, repeat, shuffle, etc.)
 - Fullscreen mode.